Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 \subsection{Intermolecular hooking}

 We observe three types of topological interactions: ring-linear hooks, ring-ring hooks, and linear-linear hooks.
 We find ring-linear hooks to be the most common.
 Linear-linear hooks are less common and thus require a larger ensemble to quantify.
 We use data from simulation of pure linear polymer solutions at $1c^*$ and $3c^*$ previously published by the authors \cite{young2019simulation} while forgoing the blend cases due to insufficient sampling.
 Ring-ring hooks are the least common, such that we are unable to quantify their frequency.
+We include an observation of ring-ring hooking and a short discussion in SI Fig. S4.